SSCP versus CCSP: Cloud security or systems security?

 Before applying for the SSCP exam, a candidate must have at least one year of cumulative and paid work experience in one or more of the seven domains of SSCP CBK.
 After that, the candidate will need two years to obtain the experience required for SSCP certification.
 If a student doesn't have the required experience, they may become an Associate of ISC2 after successfully passing the SSCP exam.

-Unlike the SSCP exam that requires at least one year of experience, the CCSP exam needs at least five years of cumulative and paid work experience in information technology, of which three years must be related to information security and one year or more in one of the six domains of the CCSP CBK.
-If a candidate doesn't have the required experience, they can become an associate of ISC2, and spend up to six years obtaining the experience required for CCSP certification.
+Unlike the SSCP exam, which requires at least one year of experience, the CCSP exam needs at least five years of cumulative and paid work experience in information technology.
+Three of those years must be related to information security, and one year or more must be spent in one of the six domains of the CCSP CBK.
+If a candidate doesn't have the required experience, they can become an associate of ISC2 and spend up to six years obtaining the experience required for CCSP certification.

 Benefits of being SSCP-certified